 Professor Steve Russell.
-Steve's group is studying the function of the Sox family of transcriptional regulators during Drosophila embryonic development with a particular focus on the role the proteins play in the formation of the CNS.
-Along with classical genetics and developmental biology approaches, they are utilising modern functional genomics approaches such as microarray-based gene expression analysis and mapping of DNA-binding proteins.
+F is for Fruit Fly and Steve is a big fan.
+His is one of several groups using Drosophila as a model in research.
+Steve's group is studying the function of the Sox family of transcriptional regulators during embryonic development with a particular focus on the role the proteins play in the formation of the CNS.
+Along with classical genetics and developmental biology, they are utilising modern functional genomics and proteomics approaches.
+Recently they have been using clever genetic and biochemical approaches to better understand effective insecticide design.